AkkiYacine/Devops-Project-Wordpress/README.md

 `volumes:`
 `- ./db_data_wp/db_${DATABASE}:/var/lib/mysql`

 This container uses the host directory `./db_data_wp/db_${DATABASE}` to persist the data.
 The `${DATABASE}` is a variable that will take a different value depending on whether we are in the test or production environment.
+The MySQL container is also linked to the wordpress service container, the wordpress service uses the MySQL storage for its data.
+And the wordpress service is linked to the nginx container for data transfer and return requests.

 volume used by the wordpress container :
 `volumes:`